Pricing and Valuation under the Real-World Measure: The Martingale Hypothesis

-Theorem \ref{Th.: Uniqueness of the risk-neutral measure} guarantees that each complete financial market cannot have more than one risk-neutral measure.
-This result holds irrespective of whether the market contains a finite or infinite number of assets.
-Similar statements can be found, e.g., in \citet{JM1999,JJM1999} as well as \citet{Biagini2010}.
-Hence, in a complete market we are always able to find a unique representation of asset prices.

-The usual definition of the GOP can be applied to complex financial markets.
-This is simply done by allowing the investors to operate on any subuniverse of $\mathcal{A}\,$.
-Each GOP based on $\textbf{F}$ remains growth optimal with respect to $\textbf{F}$ if prices and values are denominated in the actual currency.
-Moreover, as is shown in Section \ref{Sec.: The Growth-Optimal Portfolio}, every GOP based on $\textbf{E}$ is also growth optimal with respect to $\textbf{F}$ if the market is sensitive.
+The usual definition of the GOP can be applied to complex financial markets by allowing the investors to operate in any subuniverse of $\mathcal{A}$.
+A GOP based on a subuniverse $A\subseteq\mathcal{A}$ is simply said to be ``the GOP'' if and only if there is no GOP in any other subuniverse $B\subseteq\mathcal{A}$ that leads to a higher growth rate.
+The GOP remains growth optimal if prices and values are denominated in the basic currency.
+Moreover, as is shown in Section \ref{Sec.: The Growth-Optimal Portfolio}, every GOP with respect to $\textbf{E}$ is also growth optimal with respect to $\textbf{F}$ if the market is sensitive.